derek-hobden/git-submodules-demo/README.md

 ### Keep the parent repo up to date

-The parent will automatically update its references to submodules.
+The parent will automatically update its references to submodules when they change.

 These updates must also bu pushed to github.